Post No. 68

 Ready For Bed

-The following posts, starting with No. 68 – are a year late in posting.
+The following posts, starting with this one, No. 68 – are a year late in posting.
 They should, in their own way, explain the tardiness of this author, Julie.
 The fact that I’m able to write means that I have avoided entering one of death’s doors — at least for now.
 Being a CD in one of the many variations that it manifests itself during 91 years of living makes this subject very relevant – morbid yes, but inescapable.

 Before recounting my personal experience when, surprisingly, I wasn’t really aware that I might be entering one of these doors that would end my mortal journey, let’s review the “end game”.Two VA ER nurses contributed their experiences on this subject: